apache/flink/docs/apis/common/index.md

 - {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/Histogram.java "__Histogram__" %}:
   A histogram implementation for a discrete number of bins.
 Internally it is just a map from Integer to Integer.
 You can use this to compute distributions of values, e.g. the distribution of words-per-line for a word count program.
+(Alternatively use the {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/accumulators/LongHistogram.java "__LongHistogram__" %} if needed.)

 __How to use accumulators:__